generation-org/WEB-JAVA/WEB-JAVA-4 - REST API with Spring Boot/README.md

 * Delete a Student

 ## Challenge Yourself
-1. Create an additional endpoint that lets you find all the students whos name starts whith a given query parameter. hint Use the LIKE QUERY Operation
+1. Create an additional endpoint that lets you find all the students whos name starts with a given query parameter.